In this article, we talk about why you should update your website regularly.

 Luckily, there are indicators to evaluate a site’s performance.
 Here’s a list of parameters that might show you it’s time to find a development company to update your website.
 You can check these parameters with Google Analytics or alternative services.
 Check them regularly to keep your website alive and kicking.

 - Bounce rate.
 The bounce rate is the percentage of people who see a single page of your website and then close the tab.
 Too high a bounce rate means your UI/UX needs a makeover as soon as possible.

 - Page loading speed.
 If the pages on your website take too long to load, users will go look for what they need elsewhere.
 People have neither the time nor the patience to wait around when there are a plethora of alternatives.
 There are different ways to measure loading speed and a number of services that can do that.

 - On-site time.
-The amount of time users spend on your site indicates the quality of your UX design.
+The amount of time users spend on your site indicates the quality of your UX design and content.
 The optimal on-site time depends on the particulars of your website.
 It’s generally recommended to consider on-site time as complementary to the bounce rate.